The Cohomology Annihilator of a Curve Singularity: Examples

 \end{remark}

-\begin{example} Let $ R = k[\![ x,y ]\!]/(f) $ be a one dimensional local ring of finite representation type.
+\begin{example} Let $ R = k[\![ x,y ]\!]/(f) $ be a one dimensional local ring of finite representation type where $k$ is an algebraically closed field of characteristic zero.
 Then, a complete list of indecomposable maximal Cohen-Macaulay modules is given in \cite[Ch.
 9]{Y} in terms of matrix factorizations.
 We can compute the cohomology annihilator in Singular.
 We illustrate this on the $A_n$ case.
-The following Singular code computes $\sann \Omega \coker A$ where
+The following Singular code computes $\sann_R \Omega \coker A$ where

 Cokernels of these matrices for $j = 0, \ldots, n+1$ give a complete list of indecomposable maximal Cohen-Macaulay modules.
-Computing their stable annihilators with this code, we see that the cohomology annihilator for the $ A_{n} $ case is the ideal $ (x, y^{n/2}) $. \end{example}
+Computing their stable annihilators with this code, we see that the cohomology annihilator for the $ A_{n} $ case is the ideal $ (x, y^{\left\lfloor n \rfloor\right/2}) $. \end{example}

 \begin{example} Let $G$ be a finite subgroup of $SL(2,k)$ where $k$ is an algebraically closed field of characteristic zero.
 The group $G$ acts on $S = k[\![x,y]\!]$ linearly and one can consider the invariant ring